 Click Here to learn more about the Chase Sapphire Reserve.

 The card earns a $200 bonus after you spend $500 in the first three months of card membership (this $200 equals 20,000 Ultimate Rewards points).
-But most importantly, you’ll also earn 5% cashback on up to $1,500 in spending in rotating quarterly bonus categories, and earn an unlimited 1% cashback on all other purchases.
+But most importantly, you’ll also earn 5% cashback on up to $1,500 in spending in rotating quarterly bonus categories, along with a number of other benefits.

-Click Here to learn more about the Chase Freedom Card.
+Click Here to learn more about the Chase Freedom Flex Card.

 The Chase Freedom Unlimited Card